progval/irctest/README.md

 # irctest

-This project aims at testing interoperability of software using the IRC protocol, by running them against test suites and making different software communicate with each other.
+This project aims at testing interoperability of software using the IRC protocol, by running them against common test suites.

-It is very young and does not contain a lot of test cases yet.

 ## The big picture